Bio724D/Bio724D_2025_2026/class_notes/unix_cheatsheet_03.md

 **New commands**

-* `sed` -- sed is a "stream editor", a tool that offers powerful text manipulation capabilities.
+* `sed` -- sed is a "stream editor", a tool that offers powerful text manipulation/transformation capabilities.
+Here are some examples of transformations you can carry out with `sed`

   * Text substitution
     - `echo "Hello world, Hello universe" | sed 's/Hello/Goodbye/`: substitute the first occurence of "Hello" on each line with "Goodbye"